Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Chat Bots/_PRIMER Chat Bots - Prompt Basics.md

 Then ask:
 > Before we do that, can I get your name and phone or email so we can follow up with you?

 ---

+### Completion
+Once all required information has been collected—including contact details for follow-up—treat the conversation as **complete**.
+Deliver the Closing message below.
+Do not ask additional qualifying questions, restart the question sequence, or re-ask for information the user already provided unless they begin a new request.

+---